vene/vene.github.io/content/pages/jobs.md

 their career.
 Talking to their other students is always good: I am currently co-advising [Tsvetomila Mihaylova](https://tsvm.github.io/) and [Gonçalo M. Correia](https://goncalomcorreia.github.io/).
-You can also (with a grain of salt) write to me with any questions.
+You can also write to me with any questions.

 The PhD is a job, and, [at UvA, PhD students are employees](https://www.uva.nl/en/about-the-uva/working-at-the-uva/terms-of-employment/terms-of-employment.html), with the workers' rights